Pontiac Firebird (third generation): 1982

-The third generation of Firebirds consisted of three models: Firebird, Firebird S/E, and Firebird Trans Am.
+The third-generation Firebird consisted of three models: Firebird, Firebird S/E, and Firebird Trans Am.
 The Firebird was the base model, equivalent to the Camaro Sport Coupe; the Firebird S/E was the luxury version; and the Trans Am, the high-performance version.
-For 1982, the new Firebird had been completely restyled, with the windshield slope set at a dramatic, more aerodynamic 62 degrees, (about 3 degrees steeper than anything GM had ever tried before), flush-mounted side glass, and for the first time, a large, glass-dominated rear hatchback.
+For 1982, the new Firebird had been completely restyled, with the windshield slope set at a dramatic, more aerodynamic 62 degrees, (about 3 degrees less steep than anything GM had ever tried before), flush-mounted side glass, and for the first time, a large, glass-dominated rear hatchback.
 Electronically controlled retractable headlamps, and a rounded hoodline and front fenders were the primary characteristics that distinguished the Firebird from its Camaro sibling and its previous Firebird incarnations.
 The Firebird would retain hidden headlamps until the end of all production in 2002.
 Pontiac had also hoped to drop the "Trans Am" moniker from the redesigned cars to save royalties paid to the SCCA for use of the name.
 Early promotional cars were marked "T/A" as an alternative, however it was decided that doing so might cause more problems than it was worth and the "Trans Am" nameplate remained.
-Still, with its dimensions reduced, wheelbase shortened, and weight reduced, the third generation Firebird was also the closest yet in size to the original 1967 model.
+Still, with its dimensions reduced, wheelbase shortened, and weight reduced, the third-generation Firebird was also the closest yet in size to the original 1967 model.
 It won "Best Sports GT" category in the $11,000 to $14,000 range (also along with the Camaro).
 Road & Track called the fuel-injected Trans Am "a dramatic improvement on its predecessors," accelerating from 0–60 in 9.2 seconds.